opencv/opencv/modules/core/doc/basic_structures.rst

     ..

-    As in the case of whole matrices, if you need a deep copy, use the ``clone()``     method of the extracted sub-matrices.
+    As in case of whole matrices, if you need a deep copy, use the ``clone()``     method of the extracted sub-matrices.

 *